 - Types of Devices: Students have access to the internet through a myriad of devices.
 As public school units develop policies, school leaders should consider which devices will be included in the policy and should be explicit in naming them.
-Personal communication device is an umbrella term that can be used to include internet-connected devices such as: smartphones, smart watches, headphones, tablets and laptops.
-Public school unit leaders should determine if certain devices may be appropriate for instructional use and how to establish procedures for the use of certain devices at designated times for student learning. - When, Where, and How: Public school unit leaders should consider the when, where, and how of the personal communication device policy to best support implementation.
-A district should consider student age and grade ranges for these considerations and may consider different policies for different grade levels, such as elementary, middle, and high school.
-Public school unit leaders are encouraged to use the processes outlined in this guide to determine which policies are best for their local context.
+Personal communication device is an umbrella term that can be used to include internet-connected devices such as: smartphones, smart watches, headphones, tablets and laptops. - When, Where, and How: Public school system leaders should consider the when, where and how of the personal communication device policy to best support implementation.
+A district should consider student age and grade ranges for these considerations and may consider different policies for different grade levels, such as elementary, middle and high school.
+As outlined previously, it is important to note that it remains this Advisory Council's recommendation that personal communication devices are removed from student use from the beginning to the end of each school day.
+Public school system leaders are encouraged to use the processes outlined in this guide to determine which policies are best for their local context.

-For each of the grade ranges, public school unit leaders should consider the following, including the potential benefits and limitations of decisions for each:
+For each of the grade ranges, public school unit leaders should consider: